MarkCruse/k3y-open-sessions/README.md

 - ```streamlit```
 - ```requests```
 - ```beautifulsoup4```

+## Contributing

+Contributions, bug reports, and feature suggestions are welcome!

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+You can also open an issue if you spot a bug or have an idea to improve the app.

+For major changes, please open a discussion first to make sure your idea fits the direction of the project.

+Thank you for helping improve the K3Y Open Slot Finder!

 ## License
 This project is licensed under the MIT License.
 See the ```LICENSE``` file for details.